oracle-livelabs/adb/shared/workshops/livelabs-indepth/intro.md

 # Introduction

-The labs in this workshop show you a variety of ways to manage and monitor your **Oracle Autonomous Database on Shared Infrastructure (ADB-S)**.
+The labs in this workshop show you a variety of ways to manage and monitor your **Oracle Autonomous Database Serverless**.
 You will provision a new ADB instance, practice connecting to the database securely with and without a connection wallet, examine a variety of ways to monitor database performance and other metrics, apply scaling and auto scaling, enable disaster recovery using Autonomous Data Guard, create refreshable database clones, set event and alarm notifications, and secure your data using Oracle Data Safe.

 With Oracle Autonomous Database we make it quick and easy for you to create a secure, fully managed database service in the Oracle Cloud which allows you to start loading and analyzing your data immediately.